bradlet/thompson-interviews/README.md

 3. Authenticate w/ your account for your application default credentials (ADC)
 > gcloud auth application-default login
 4. (Optional; If you want to use other bits of the gcloud CLI that you have IAM permissions to use):
-> gcloud config set project thompson-interviews
+> gcloud config set project thompson-interviews-480021

 ## Action Items
 These are the only two things expected of you ahead of the interview.